Pumpkin SeedsVSSesame Seeds (Whole)

 Sesame Seeds (Whole)

-When comparing Pumpkin Seeds and Sesame Seeds (Whole), there are notable nutritional differences that can influence your dietary choices.
-Pumpkin Seeds contains 12.5g more protein per 100g serving, representing a 41% difference in protein content.
-With 30.2g of protein, Pumpkin Seeds is the superior choice for those prioritizing protein intake.
+Pumpkin Seeds has 12.5g more protein per 100g than Sesame Seeds (Whole) — 30.2g vs 17.7g per 100g (USDA).
 For those watching their calorie intake, Pumpkin Seeds offers only 559 calories per 100g compared to 573 calories in Sesame Seeds (Whole).
 In terms of protein efficiency (protein per calorie), Pumpkin Seeds delivers more protein for fewer calories, making it an efficient protein source.

 Muscle Building & Recovery